27 July 2009

 - Homeless

-Veterans: The VA estimates that 131,000 veterans are homeless on
+Veterans: The VA estimates that 131,000 veterans are homeless

-any given night.
+on any given night.
 And approximately twice that many experience

 homelessness over the course of a year.
-Conservatively, one out of every three
+Conservatively, one out of

-homeless men who is sleeping in a doorway, alley or box in our cities and
+every three homeless men who is sleeping in a doorway, alley or

-rural communities has put on a uniform and served this country.
-The
+box in our cities and rural communities has put on a uniform and served

-vast majority are single, most come from poor, disadvantaged communities,
+vast majority are single, most come from poor, disadvantaged

-45 percent suffer from mental illness, and half have substance abuse
+45 percent suffer from mental illness, and half have substance

 problems.
-America’s homeless veterans have served in World War II, Korean
+America’s homeless veterans have served in World War II,

-War, Cold War, Vietnam War, Grenada, Panama, Lebanon, Operation Enduring
+War, Cold War, Vietnam War, Grenada, Panama, Lebanon, Operation

-Freedom (Afghanistan), Operation Iraqi Freedom, or the military's anti-drug
+Freedom (Afghanistan), Operation Iraqi Freedom, or the military's

 cultivation efforts in South America.
-47 percent of homeless veterans
+47 percent of homeless

 served during the Vietnam Era.
-National Coalition for Homeless Veterans: 1-800-VET-HELP.
+National Coalition for Homeless Veterans:

 - More

-female veterans are winding up homeless; many are single parents: One
+female veterans are winding up homeless; many are single parents:

-show.
-Overall, female veterans are now between two and four times more likely
+the statistics show.
+Overall, female veterans are now between two and

-to end up homeless than their civilian counterparts, according to the VA,
+four times more likely to end up homeless than their civilian

-most as a result of the same factors that contribute to homelessness among
+counterparts, according to the VA, most as a result of the same factors

-male veterans: mental trauma related to their military service and difficulty
+related to their military service and difficulty transitioning into the

-transitioning into the civilian economy. -- Article: Boston Globe, 2
+civilian economy. -- Article:

 July 2009.